 - Orientation: When your solar system is designed, your installer will be careful to position each panel in a way that maximizes its exposure to sunlight.
 If the orientation is even a little bit off, it can compromise the efficiency of your entire system.

 - Weather and sun exposure: If you live in a part of the country that doesn't get consistent sunlight, or if your solar panels are often under cloud coverage, you're not going to produce as much clean energy for your home.
 (There is a reason why solar panels are especially popular in the Sun Belt.)

-- Cleanliness: While solar panels are fairly low maintenance, you may occasionally need to wipe them down, especially in the aftermath of an intense storm.
+- Cleanliness: While solar panels are fairly low maintenance, you may occasionally need to wipe them down, especially in the aftermath of an intense storm or during a season like spring or fall when there is pollen or falling leaves that can block your panels.
 If panels become covered with grime or debris, they may not be able to absorb as much sunlight.

 - Shade: Keep in mind that any shade cast over your roof is going to impact the efficiency of your solar panels.
 If your house is surrounded by tall trees, for example, that could impede solar production.

 Bottom Line: Are Solar Panels Worth it for Your Home?

 As more and more homeowners seek clean energy solutions, solar power is increasingly attractive.
 By harnessing the sun's natural energy, homeowners can reduce their dependence on traditional utility companies.
 Not only does this yield significant savings on monthly electric bills (potentially even eliminating those bills altogether), but it also reduces direct contributions to atmospheric pollution.